xiazihang/openshift-workshop/session.md

 ---
 - Pods and Services {:&.moveIn}
   - Pods: a set of one or more containers, smallest compute unit can be defined, deployed and managed {:&.moveIn}
-  - Serivces: internal loadbalancer, expose backing pods service to external clients
+  - Services: internal loadbalancer, expose backing pods service to external clients
   - labels
 [slide]